Official-Codaisseur-Graduate/lisa-client-dialogflow/README.md

    You will receive a url, for example https://gqgh.localtunnel.me, that you can share with anyone for as long as your local instance of lt remains active.
 Any requests will be routed to your local service at the specified port.

 4) Connect LISA to your local database:<br>
-  <b>WARNING:</b> [this](https://dialogflow.cloud.google.com/#/agent/e4ee0583-d68d-4127-a8bd-49f3522ded28/intents) is the account used in production.
-Only make changes if a new backend version is deployed, otherwise you will break it<br>
-  **Production Account**<br>
-  Google ID: lisa.vitalis.assistant@gmail.com<br>
-  For the password, please contact Rein<br>
      <br>
-     For privacy reasons, it's best to **use your personal Google account and create a new agent**:
+     For privacy reasons, it's best to **use your personal Google account and create a new agent** for development purpose:
      * Log out of all your Google Accounts and delete the information in your local storage before only logging in with your personal Google account to make sure you continue the next steps with the right account.
      * Go to [Dialogflow](https://dialogflow.cloud.google.com/) and log in. **NOTE** Dialogflow logs in with the Google account you are logged in with automatically.
 Make sure this is with your personal account.
      * Create a new agent.
 Besides adding a name, you should see the option to set the default language.
 Make sure the default language is *Dutch*.
 If you don't see this option.
 Refresh page and try again.